mchase-dev/kanbanium/README.md

 # Kanbanium

-A modern, full-featured Kanban board application inspired by Trello and Jira, built with .NET 8 and React.
+A Kanban board Demo application inspired by Trello and Jira, built with .NET 8 and React.

 ## Features